 You rarely get a second chance to explain yourself in online classes.
 Hence, expressing yourself with the utmost clarity in the first instance is essential.
 How do you do that?

 Start with organizing your list of ideas before drafting.
 Use simple language with accuracy and stick to only answering the question.
 Make sure you avoid repeating yourself and going around in circles.

-Every discussion is time bound.
-You don’t want to be one of the last to respond, have nothing unique to offer and get hidden under all the other posts – all of this can have a negative impact on your grades.
+Every discussion is time-bound.
+You don’t want to be one of the last to respond, have nothing unique to offer, and get hidden under all the other posts – all of this can have a negative impact on your grades.

 Hence, as soon as you are asked to send a discussion post, ensure you get working and aim to be one of the first few to send in the post.
-Once you have posted your response, you can focus on responding to others and build on their arguments.
+Once you have posted your response, you can focus on responding to others and building on their arguments.

 As per Brian Redmond, a senior lecturer within the psychology department at Penn State, participating at the deadline does not make for a thoughtful and informative discussion which completely beats the purpose of discussion forums in online courses.